 - The research team is knowledgeable and has strong networks with the local economies.
-This saves a lot of time and energy that required on an individual basis.
+This saves a lot of time and energy that is required on an individual basis.
 It is the best option for making a profitable decision.
-Also, the researchers are also aware of the fluctuating market conditions.
+Also, the researchers are aware of the fluctuating market conditions.

 Evaluate a Bond

 - Evaluate the goals and investment guidelines of the bond fund.

 - Clarify the maturity date and conditions associated with it.

 - Compare the price fluctuation with varying interests.

 - Determine the credit rating for evaluating the bond.